-1. Use Brown Sugar.
 Add two tablespoons of light or dark brown sugar to your cookie recipe.
-This works in two ways: One, brown sugar can hold extra moisture because of its molecular structure (science!).
-The glucose and fructose found in brown sugar are hygroscopic, which means they suck up and hang on to moisture.
-Moisture means soft, chewy cookies.
+Brown sugar can hold extra moisture because of its molecular structure (science!).
+The glucose and fructose found in it are hygroscopic, which means they suck up and hang onto moisture and moisture = soft, chewy cookies.

-2. Store the cookies with bread.
-You can thank your Grammy for this time-tested trick.
+You can thank your grandma for this time-tested trick.
 You probably saw her store her brown sugar with a piece of bread to keep it soft and workable.
-The same thing goes for your freshly baked treats.
-When you pack up those cookies in a container or storage bag, toss in half a slice of any kind of bread before you seal them up.
+The same thing goes for freshly baked treats.
+When you pack cookies away in a container or storage bag, toss in half a slice of any kind of bread before sealing them up.
 Basically, the cookies will absorb moisture from the bread, which keeps them nice and soft.
-Just make sure you don’t go overboard—too much bread will actually turn your baked goods to mush.
+Just make sure you don’t go overboard—too much bread will turn your baked goods to mush.
 (And choose a neutral bread so it doesn’t transfer its flavors to the cookies.)

-3. Under-bake your cookies.
 Ever accidentally bake a batch of cookies for too long, only to find that they were crunchy and hard instead of soft and chewy?
-Yep, the opposite goes for under-baking.
-Pull your cookies out of the oven a minute or two early (while the center is still gooey).
+The opposite goes for under-baking.
+Pull your cookies out of the oven a minute or two early (while the centers are still gooey).
 Once they’re just cool enough to transfer, put them in a storage bag or container.
 They’ll stay moist and chewy for longer that way.

-4. Scoop your cookie dough in mounds.
 The next time you’re baking a batch of cookies, try scooping the dough into tall mounds instead of flattening them on the baking sheet.
-They’ll bake up with a softer center where the dough is thicker, which will keep them chewy for longer.
+They’ll bake up with softer centers where the dough is thicker, which will help them stay chewy for longer.

-5. Use corn syrup.
 Before you freak out!
 Corn syrup (and not the high fructose kind) is kind of a baking miracle.
 It’s what’s called an invert sugar, meaning it’s liquid at room temperature.
 Why does that matter?
-Because if you add just a tablespoon to your recipe, it will give you a cookie with a crisp edge and chewy center—that will stay that way for longer.
+Because if you add just a tablespoon to your recipe, it will give you a cookie with a crisp edge and chewy center that will stay that way for longer.